 Additionally reshaping of scripts can go with an improvement of the visual workflow of agents.
 During a call, agents achieve relevant information about the customer on the screen, the route through the call, current account state, etc.

 Messengers versus live chats

-Statista Research Department: Most popular global mobile messenger apps as of July 2021, based on number of monthly active users
+Statista Research Department: Most popular global mobile messenger apps as of July 2021, based on the number of monthly active users